Hal Herring: Later life

 Herring was named sports director at DeKalb Junior College outside Atlanta, Georgia in July 1971.
 He stayed there through the 1970s and 1980s, overseeing sports and coaching the tennis and golf teams.
 In addition to his playing and coaching pursuits, Herring was an academic and writer.
 He attended graduate school following his playing career, and wrote a doctoral dissertation entitled "Defensive Tactics and Techniques in Professional Football".
 He also wrote about sports for the Atlanta Journal-Constitution.
 Herring won a lifetime achievement award for assistant coaches from the All-American Football Foundation, and was inducted into the Alabama Sports Hall of Fame in 2002.
 He and his wife, Virginia, had five children and were married for 58 years before her death in 2005.
-He died on February 9, 2014, less than a month before his 90th birthday.
+He died on February 9, 2014, at age 89.